Frames and numerical approximation II: generalized sampling: Introduction

 \subsection{Relation to other work}

-As discussed, this paper is a continuation of \cite{FramesPart1}, in which the systematic study of numerical frame approximation was commenced.
-This study had its origins on earlier work on so-called \textit{Fourier extensions} \cite{FEStability,huybrechs2010fourier}, which are particular frames arising as restrictions of the Fourier basis on a box to a subdomain.
+This paper is a continuation of \cite{FramesPart1}, in which the systematic study of numerical frame approximation was commenced.
+This study had its origins in earlier work on so-called \textit{Fourier extensions} \cite{FEStability,huybrechs2010fourier}, which are particular frames arising as restrictions of the Fourier basis on a box to a subdomain.

 Our use of oversampling here is inspired by earlier work on \textit{generalized sampling} in Hilbert spaces by the first author and Hansen \cite{BAACHShannon,BAACHAccRecov,BAACHOptimality}.
 That work considered both sampling and approximation using orthonormal bases and frames, introducing the stable sampling rate as well, but did not address the ill-conditioning issue for approximation in the latter.
-Note that the tall rectangular matrix \R{eq:tall_gram} is an \textit{uneven section} of the infinite Gram matrix of the full frame, whereas the matrix $\bm{G}_N$ of \R{eq:frame_system} is a \textit{finite section}.
+Note that the matrices $\bm{G}_{M,N}$ (in the case of Theorem \ref{t:thm3intro} with $\Psi = \Phi$) and $\bm{G}_N$ are so-called \textit{uneven} and \textit{finite} sections respectively of the infinite Gram matrix of the full frame $\Phi$.
 Using uneven as opposed to finite sections is a well-known trick in computational spectral theory \cite{hansen2011,Lindner2008,lindner2006}.

 For a more in-depth discussion of relations between this work and standard frame theory, we refer to \cite{FramesPart1}.